 There are people in the world who are not as fortunate as we are.
 They are plagued with instability, mental health issues and deserve to be treated with respect ✊.
 They’re human.

-I’m not doing this to highlight me, just to show that one little thing can mean the world to someone
+I’m not sharing this story to highlight myself, just to show that one little thing can mean the world to someone.

 I was at Shopper’s Drug Mart (a pharmacy) downtown in the city that I live.
 There was this man, he was struggling and talking to himself and was loud and screeching … people were staring at him and made faces when they walked by him.
 The lady who worked at the store wasn’t sure what to do, she was going to call security.

 The gentleman walked up to me and asked me if I knew him to which I replied I didn’t.
 He went on to talk about how he had lost his muscles and he can’t find them and was quite upset about this.
 I didn’t ridicule or tell him to go away.
 I talked to him as I would anyone else.

 I was in the milk section (looking for almond milk) and asked him if he wanted a chocolate milk as I heard it was good for muscles and he’d have his muscles back.
 He said “yeah, yeah that might help right?” .
 They were 2 for $5.00 I offered to buy him 2.
 He then said “is it ok if I have 1 of these instead miss?”
 I told him “of course” and we went to the register and I paid for his drink.

 I asked him if he was going to be ok for the rest of the night and he said he would cause he could find his muscles 💪🏼 now.

 It’s really that simple.
 We just need to be kind.
 He just needed to be heard and respected.

 When we went up to the register to pay.
 I said to the lady “I’m going to buy this gentleman his drink”.
 He thanked me and left.